Laudato si': Early stages

 Speculation about an "environmental encyclical" to be issued by Pope Francis first began in November 2013.
 On 24 January 2014, the Vatican confirmed that drafting had begun.
 Federico Lombardi, the Holy See Press Office director, said that the document was in its very early stages, that no publication date had been set, and that the encyclical would be about ecology (and specifically the "ecology of man").

 Cardinal Peter Turkson, the president of the Pontifical Council for Justice and Peace, and his team wrote the first draft of the encyclical.
 The draft was later reviewed by several theologians as well and sent (about three weeks before the encyclical's release) to the Congregation for the Doctrine of the Faith, the second section of the Secretariat of State, and the theologian of the Papal Household.
 Edits were made based on their responses.

 In drafting the encyclical, the Vatican consulted with leading scientific experts for months.
 One of the experts consulted was Hans Joachim Schellnhuber, the founder and head of the Potsdam Institute for Climate Impact Research and chair of the German Advisory Council on Global Change.
+Archbishop Víctor Manuel Fernández was also among those who took part in the redaction of the document.

 On 28 April 2015, in advance of the encyclical's release, the Vatican hosted a one-day conference on climate change, featuring Turkson, United Nations Secretary-General Ban Ki-moon (who delivered the keynote address), Ecuadorian president Rafael Correa and American economist Jeffrey Sachs.